 For batteries sold on online marketplaces such as Amazon, producers in Germany, Italy, Spain, France, as well as Sweden, Poland, the Netherlands, Belgium and Ireland are required to apply for a battery registration number.
 Registration is carried out either directly with the relevant authorities or via Producer Responsibility Organizations (PRO).
 In addition to registration, regular reporting of sold amounts and payment of environmental fees in accordance with local regulations are mandatory.
 Unregistered retailers risk having their offers blocked.
 Resellers without producer status must provide at least one valid battery registration number from their supplier and inform Amazon of this.

 According to the EU Battery Regulation, producers who sell batteries in a country where they are not based must appoint an Authorized Representative based there.
 Registration is then carried out via this Authorized Representative.
 As the individual EU member states are currently still in the process of adapting their national requirements to the regulation, there are still no clear procedures for appointing Authorized Representatives in some cases.
-It is therefore advisable to obtain information from a specialist consultant or a local Producer Responsibility Organization (PRO) about the current registration procedures and obligations in the respective country.

-Digital consulting service for EPR in Europe
+Services for EPR compliance in Europe

 Does all this sound complicated?
 Don’t worry, we can help you, tailored to your needs.
 Whether with practical step-by-step instructions or by taking over all your EPR obligations in Europe, we provide reliable support and ensure that your online shop is EPR-compliant at all times.
 This allows you to focus on your core business while we manage the paperwork and complex requirements for you.